Healthy Programs at Your Place of Worship

 Implementing this benchmark begins with assessing your congregation to discover their health needs and interests.
 The next step is to offer activities that align with the assessment’s results.

 Copy or summary of the results of the congregational needs assessment Description and copy of the programs being implemented and available to the entire congregation

 At Least 50% of Vending Items in Each Snack and Beverage Machine or Provided Snack Options Meet Approved Healthy Vending Guidelines

 Healthy snacking is essential to promoting wellness and providing the best nutrients for health, energy and productivity.
-With more than 36% of Louisiana residents considered obese, accessibility to nutritious snack options that are low in calories, fat, sugar and sodium can change the way your employees snack and help improve their overall health.4
+With more than 36% of Louisiana residents considered obese, accessibility to nutritious snack options low in calories, fat, sugar and sodium can change how your employees snack and help improve their overall health.4

-You can make the healthy choice the easy choice when it comes to selecting snacks and beverages for vending machines at your facility.
+You can make the healthy choice the easy choice when selecting snacks and beverages for vending machines at your facility.